mweiherer/local-irbsm/README.md

 To do so, you can either employ your favorite 2D landmarking tool or use our supplied 2D Landmark Picker by running
 ```
-python video_to_3d/pick_2d_landmarks.py <base-output-dir>
+python video_to_3d/pick_2d_landmarks.py <base-output-dir>/images
 ```
 which will automatically select a frontal-facing image and prompts you to annotate the six landmarks.

 If you use a custom landmarking tool, make sure to follow the following convention for the landmarks file.
-The file is required be a text file that contains the comma-separated pixel coodinates of the selected landmarks, one row for each landmark position:
+The file is required to be a text file that contains the comma-separated pixel coordinates of the selected landmarks, one row for each landmark position:
 ```
 x_1,y_1
 x_2,y_2